enigma-io/boundless/packages/boundless-radio/README.md

 ### Props

-- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-radio-wrapper` node
+- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.b-radio-wrapper` node

 - __inputProps__ `Object`
     - __inputProps.*__
-      any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-radio` node
+      any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.b-radio` node

 - __label__ `Node`
   any React-renderable content, most commonly a simple string

 - __labelProps__ `Object`
     - __labelProps.*__
-      any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-radio-label` node
+      any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.b-radio-label` node

 - __name__ `String`
-  passthrough to the HTML `name` attribute on the `.ui-radio` node
+  passthrough to the HTML `name` attribute on the `.b-radio` node

 - __onSelected__ `Function`
   called when the element becomes selected; backing data must be updated to persist the state change